enzymejs/enzyme/docs/api/mount.md

 Returns the state of the root component.

 #### [`.context([key]) => Any`](ReactWrapper/context.md)
-Returns the context of the root component.
+Returns the legacy context of the root component.

 #### [`.props() => Object`](ReactWrapper/props.md)
 Returns the props of the root component.